PROJECT EARTH

 After 200 years of successful build-up of a near-perfect supply system, a complacent easing of the essential regulation of control had recoiled.
 To doom the Colony.

 He glanced through the observation port as the coach lurched down the shadow of Pitatus to roll into the Mare Nubium.
 He saw the blobs of light, scattered about the wide plain, that were the Plant culture Areas and the Oxygen Pipeline Centres.
 He thought of the sweating, desperate men in the Carbon Cycle Factories of Procellarum.
-Of the collapse, one by one, of those domed cities and towns at the extreme ends of the pipelines on the far side of the Coliny.
+Of the collapse, one by one, of those domed cities and towns at the extreme ends of the pipelines on the far side of the Colony.
 He saw again, the tangled, debris and the crushed buildings; the burst bodies of the hapless inhabitants caught in the horror of the sudden vacuum.
 He thought of the long struggles and the skills to preserve life against the extreme conditions of temperature and radiation.
 Of the lonely squads of tireless men who patrolled the pipelines, each in his small, isolated world of the vacuum suit.
 Of the unending, hopeless battle to maintain the pressures in the huge domed cities and towns of the moon.
 That was the burden and responsibility of the Leader.
 Now, Project Earth.
 It was the only solution, he had no doubt.
 Even during the tense, prayerful moment of launching, with the ineffable relief as the ancient spacecraft moved from the ramp to spin out to the black to the black, starbright void.
 He knew it was the one resort.

 The monorail dipped into the airlock of Imbruim City, and the coaches eased down to the small platform.
 Alighting, the Leader went forward to be met by the four Senators who, with him comprised the government of the Moon Colony.
 The five were very quickly surrounded by the horde of reporters and cameramen who had converged on the narrow platform.
 With microphones thrust into his face, in the clamorous surge and welter of the crowded airlock, in the insistent questioning, the glare of camera lights, the Leader looked pathetically bewildered and it seemed as if he would be swept down beneath the panic tide of interrogation.
 However, he asserted himself, and addressed the crowd with the imperious quality of tone for which he was famous.
 He announced, “A statement will be issued to the Colony in one hour from now.
 The message will be relayed to all points from our headquarters.”